Rezilion/mi-x/README.md

 # Introduction

 ## Description
-‘Am I Really Vulnerable?’ is a python open source project that comes to meet the need of validating if your system is vulnerable to specific vulnerabilities.
+‘Am I Exploitable?’ is a python open source project that comes to meet the need of validating if your system is exploitable to specific vulnerabilities.
-The project can help you understand whether you are vulnerable to a specific vulnerability and explain to you what is the vulnerable component or invulnerable component in your system.
+The project can help you understand whether you are exploitable to a specific vulnerability and explain to you what is the vulnerable component or invulnerable component in your system.
 The project can create a graph that presents the validation flow according to the vulnerability checks we perform.
 We want to create a community of researchers and programmers that can add vulnerability checks for new vulnerabilities or critical or famous vulnerabilities.
-Whenever a new vulnerability comes up, we can offer this service that helps people validate if they are vulnerable or not.
+Whenever a new vulnerability comes up, we can offer this service that helps people validate if they are exploitable or not.
 In addition, the vulnerabilities checks we wrote so far, can be expanded with some checks we might have missed.

 ## Features and usage options:
-* Validate if vulnerable to provided cve
+* Validate if exploitable to provided cve
-* Validate if vulnerable to category of cves
+* Validate if exploitable to category of cves
 * Get the vulnerability description
 * Validate the host containers
 * Present the validation flow logic as a graph.
 An example flow graph:

 ![PWNKIT_Flow](https://user-images.githubusercontent.com/15197376/165183294-45482743-1c92-4b24-8477-812a62537c71.png)

-Everyone is free to use 'Am I Really Vulnerable?' under the conditions of the AGPL-3.0 License (see [LICENSE](https://github.com/Rezilion/amireallyvulnerable/blob/main/LICENSE) file).
+Everyone is free to use 'Am I Exploitable?' under the conditions of the AGPL-3.0 License (see [LICENSE](https://github.com/Rezilion/mi-x/blob/main/LICENSE) file).

 ## Quick facts
-   - **Name**:      'Am I Really Vulnerable?'
+   - **Name**:      'Am I Exploitable?'
    - **Type**:      vulnerability validation
    - **License**:   GNU AFFERO GENERAL PUBLIC LICENSE
    - **Language**:  Python3